Red Mass: History

 The first recorded Red Mass was celebrated in the Cathedral of Paris in 1245.
 In certain localities of France, the Red Mass was celebrated in honor of Saint Ives, the Patron Saint of Lawyers.
 From there, it spread to most European countries.
 The tradition began in England around 1310, during the reign of Edward II.
 It was attended at the opening of each term of Court by all members of the Bench and Bar.
 Today the Red Mass is celebrated annually at Westminster Cathedral.

 In the United States, the first Red Mass was held in 1877 at Saints Peter and Paul Church Detroit, Michigan, by Detroit College, as the University of Detroit Mercy was known at the time.
 UDM School of Law resumed the tradition beginning in 1912 and continues to hold it annually.
 In New York City, a Red Mass was first held in 1928 at the Church of St. Andrew, near the courthouses of Foley Square, celebrated by Cardinal Patrick Joseph Hayes, who strongly advocated and buttressed the legal community's part in evangelization.

 In Canada, the Red Mass has been celebrated in Toronto since the mid-1920's.
-Its has been organized by The Thomas More Lawyers' Guild of Toronto on an annual basis since 1931.
+It has been organized by The Thomas More Lawyers' Guild of Toronto on an annual basis since 1931.
 It was re-instituted in Sydney, Australia in 1931.